ted-dunstone/biotest_mock_interface/README.md

 This is a mock biometric API server designed for use in biometric Proof-of-Concept (PoC) environments.
 It simulates biometric **enrolment**, **identification**, and **gallery management**, exposing a simple REST API with interactive Swagger documentation.

+Note the implementation provided is in Python, however any language can be used where the RERST endpoints can exposed.

 ## Features

 - REST API endpoints: **GET /info**, **POST /enroll**, **POST /identify**, **POST /verify**, **POST /clear**, **POST /pad**